bvm/bvm/README.md

 bvm use deno 1.3.2
 bvm use denoland/deno 1.3.2
 bvm use name-stealer/deno 2.0.0
+bvm use deno 1
+bvm use deno 1.0
+bvm use deno ^1.1
+bvm use deno ~1.1
 ```

 ### `bvm use [binary-name or owner-name/binary-name] path`